kartoza/sawps/docs/src/developer/guide/workflows.md

 1. **Creating a GitHub Issue.**

     Initiating a GitHub issue for a bug is the initial step in identifying, discussing, and resolving issues in a project.
-This user guide outlines the step-by-step process of creating a bug-related issue on GitHub.
+This developer guide outlines the step-by-step process of creating a bug-related issue on GitHub.

     ## Steps to create a bug-fix issue

     ### 1. Navigate to the repository

-    - Open your web browser and go to the GitHub repository where the bug is identified.
+    - Open a web browser and go to the GitHub repository where the bug is identified.

     ### 2. Access the issues section